 For ease of use, rename the extracted folder to something shorter, like modx.

 Now copy the setup folder from the modx directory to your main directory.
-If rsync is new to you, take a look at this useful article and consider using the
+If rsync is new to you, take a look at this useful rsync guide and consider using the

 Visit the setup url - yourdomain.com/setup